 Sadly, many people get hand tattoos and they do not work in these industries.
 They end up working minimum wage jobs at sandwich shops and delivering pizzas because corporate entities will not commonly employ anyone with a hand tattoo placement.
 The military will not enlist anyone with hand tattoos.
 To select a hand tattoo means you have given up on all future possibilities of earning a good living, for the mere thrill of expressing yourself and bucking society.
 Although you may not agree with the stigma of visible tattoos and their associated reputation, being rebellious to this prejudice only affects you and your future at a much later date

 People wear hand tattoos despite their negative aspects because they want a very visible tattoo.
 In addition, hand tattoos can be very well-designed, following the shape of your hand can result in very interesting art.

 Others wear hand tattoos because they want to tell society they’re in control.
 Or merely because they think tattoos look tough and will up their cool factor.
 Bear in mind there is nothing cool about being unemployed because your hand tattoo prohibits employment opportunity and your own personal wealth.

 Most tattoo artists have ethics and will not tattoo the hands unless they see you have already stepped heavily into the tattooed lifestyle, especially with other prominent tattoo placements such as face or neck tattoos.
 Once an artist considers your other body art, she may make an exception and tattoo your hands after discussing (very seriously) your potential regrets.

-Unfortunately there are many tattoo artists who will tattoo the hands without any care or concern of your future.
+Unfortunately, there are many tattoo artists who will tattoo the hands without any care or concern for your future.
 They may need the money, or they don’t feel compelled to hold their services to any level of morale.